 The first question to answer is a simple one: do I want my door to swing or slide?
 A large portion of security doors are retrofitted to existing properties, so this choice will often be made for you.
 But if you are installing a new door in a new house, consider whether:

-- There’s enough room for a hinged door to swing.
+- There’s enough room for hinged security doors to swing.

-- There’s enough wall space for a sliding door to roll into.
+- There’s enough wall space for sliding security doors to roll into.

 - You want to choose from more door options (hinged doors have a greater variety of looks.)